jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/relatework.typ

 // )
 //! [vulkan graphics pipeline]

-During the execution of the Compute Shader, the execution model is defined by **Work Groups** and Invocations**, which control how tasks are scheduled in parallel on the GPU.
+During the execution of the Compute Shader, the execution model @vulkan_tutorial_compute_shader is defined by Work Groups and Invocations, which control how tasks are scheduled in parallel on the GPU.
 Each workgroup consists of multiple threads, and each thread is an Invocation; both the workgroup and the number of threads define the layout of the computational tasks in a three-dimensional way, and the determination of the dimentions is controlled by the dimention of the data you're put in.

 #figure(
   image("figures/csmodel.png", width: 100%),